jGohan-cpu/C-My_Own_Printf/README.md

 Output:
 ![Output](output.png)

-## About the Developer

-Hi there!
-I'm [Your Name], a passionate software developer with a love for creating efficient and reliable code.
-You can find more about me on my [LinkedIn](https://www.linkedin.com/in/your-name/) profile.
-I frequently share my thoughts and updates on Twitter [@YourTwitterAlias](https://twitter.com/your-twitter-alias).
-Check out my diverse portfolio on [GitHub](https://github.com/your-username) for more exciting projects.

 ## Project Description

 Welcome to my Printf Function implementation project!
 This project is a comprehensive implementation of the printf function in C, offering a flexible and extensible way to format and print text.
 The printf function is a fundamental part of the C programming language, and this project aims to provide a clean and efficient version with added features.